serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 The code for apollo-client in the serverless-graphql repo is [here](https://github.com/serverless/serverless-graphql/tree/master/app-client/apollo-client).

-To start the client on local, first start any backend service on local.
+To start the client on local, first, start any backend service on local.
 For example:

 ```
 cd app-backend/rest-api